ZzzzS/fontend-template.g8/src/main/g8/README.md

 1. run 'npm install' to install all of the dependencies used by the project.
 1. run 'sudo gem install sass' to install sass using gem.
-1. if you haven't installed webpack globally.you should run 'npm install webpack -g'.
+1. if you haven't installed webpack globally and you want to run webpack in command line.you should run 'npm install webpack -g'.
-1. if you haven't installed gulp globally.you should run 'npm install gulp -g'.
+1. if you haven't installed gulp globally and you want to run gulp in command line.you should run 'npm install gulp -g'.
+1. if you haven't installed jest globally and you want to run jest in command line.you should run 'npm install jest -g'

 ####references:
 1. [gulp-file-include](https://www.npmjs.com/package/gulp-file-include/)